grafana/k6-learn/Modules/Parallel requests in k6.md

 # Parallel requests in k6
 Parallel requests are requests that are sent at the same time.
 Parallel requests are sometimes called "concurrent" requests.

-The screenshot below shows the Network panel in Chrome DevTools while a site is loaded.
+This screenshot shows the Network panel in Chrome DevTools while a site is loaded.
 Each bar shows when resources embedded in the page were requested throughout the first 4000 ms.

 ![](../images/parallel-requests.png)